findmypast-oss/agile-trello/readme.md

 - [x] **Fix** story points disappearing (Richard)
 - [x] Show card number near title <- **TO FIX:** _does not work page reloads on open card_ (Richard & Laura)
 - [ ] If card has links to other cards in checklist, show sum of all the points
+- [ ] When converting a checklist item to a card, add a link to the new card to the list

 ### General

 - [x] Have a settings pop-up (Steffi)
 - [x] Simplify Trello API login (Steffi)
+- [x] Reduce number of (unnecessary) API calls made
+- [ ] Add some simple caching to API (Steffi)

 ### Customise